 Looking at them I’m reminded that a definition of photographic “quality” is meaningless unless we can define what make photographs evocative.
 In the digital age, with an enormous emphasis on detail and precision, most people use resolution as their only standard.
 Bewitched by technology, digital photographers have fetishized sharpness and detail.

 Before digital, a photographer would choose a film format and film that fit the constraints of necessity.
 Photographers used Leica rangefinders because they were small, and light and offered a full system of lenses and accessories.
 Leitz optics were no better than its competitor Zeiss, and often not as good as the upstart Nikkor optics discovered by photojournalists during the Korean War.
-The old 50/2 Leitz Summars and Summarons were markedly inferior to the 50/2 Nikkor.
-The 85/2 and 105/2.5 Nikkors were much better than the 90/2 first version Summicron; the Leitz 50/1.5 Summarit, a coated version of the prewar Xenon, was much less sharp than the newly designed Nikkor 50/1.4.
+The old 50/2 Leitz Summars and Summitars were markedly inferior to the Zeiss Jena 50/1.5 or the 50/2 Nikkor.
+The 85/2 and 105/2.5 Nikkors were much better than the 90/2 first version Summicron; the Leitz 50/1.5 Summarit, a coated version of the prewar Xenon, was less sharp than the Nikkor 50/1.4 and the Nikkor’s design predecessor the Zeiss 50/1.5.
 The W-Nikkor 3.5cm 1.8 blew the 35mm Leitz offerings out of the water, and the LTM version remains, 60 years later, one of the best 35mm lenses ever made for a Leica.

 But the point is this: back when HCB and Robert Frank carried a Leica rangefinder, nobody much cared if a 35mm negative was grainy or tack sharp.
 If it was good enough it made the cover of Life or Look Magazine.
 The average newspaper photo, rarely larger than 4×5, was printed by letterpress using a relatively coarse halftone screen on pulp paper, certainly not a situation requiring a super sharp lens.
 As for prints, HCB left the developing and printing to others, masters like my friend and mentor Georges Fèvre of PICTO/Paris, who could magically turn a mediocre negative into a stunning print in the darkroom.